guss84/react-universal-boilerplate/README.md

 For **Production** run `yarn build && yarn production`.

-Currently not working, need to fix routes for react-router@4

 ## Notes

 Set initial state with static fetchData function
 DB is set to demo user, read-only access
-##  Todo

-Fix router for production